dasouvik122005/Smart_Attendance_Tracker/README.md

   - 🧾 Attendance history tracking.
   - 🧑‍💻 Responsive design for desktop and mobile users.

-Sure!
-Here's a clear and concise **"Usage Process"** section that you can include in your README.md file or documentation for the **Smart Attendance Tracker**:

----

 ## ✅ Usage Process

- For teacher the username is "teacher" and password is "teacher123".
-If a teacher add any students name then that name is the student username and passoword "Student123" is same for every students.
+ For the teacher, the username is "teacher" and the password is "teacher123".
+If a teacher adds any student's name, then that name is the student's username and password "Student123" is the same for every student.

 ## 📩 Feedback